-The same can be applied to any other mythical creature; they’re popular as illusions, making some think that they are more than illusions, because of how popular they are.
+The same can be applied to any other mythical creature.
+They are popular as illusions, making some people think that they are more than illusions, because of how popular they are.
 Hence the power of tales; hence the fault in the usage of confirmation bias without opening your doubt to other possibilities, leaving you prone to the possibility of delusion.
-In that sense, mythical creatures exist, but not in the same level as the residents and objects of the Physical world.
+In that sense, mythical creatures exist, but not in the same level as the residents and objects of the physical world.

 I would like to apologize if I have offended anyone; no such intention existed within my mind.

 I understand that some people may be sensitive about the topic of mythical creatures (including cosmic entities like gods), and I apologize if my words have caused any offense.
 I was simply trying to make a point about the power of stories and the importance of critical thinking.

 I am not an anti-theist, anyways, but I digress.